zttrix/zttrix/README.md

 Can speak: 🇺🇸, 🇷🇺, 🇨🇳, 🇺🇦
 Programming on: 🐍Python, 💎Ruby
 Telegram: @alexwalterz
-OS: macOS 10.14 (OC0.9.1)
+OS: macOS 10.14 (OC 0.9.1)

-Sometimes write some guides
+Sometimes write some guides, or post sth on <a href="https://zttrix.github.io/">my site</a>